-- A. A minimum of 36 credit hours of graduate course work and satisfactory completion of all core courses is required for graduation with the Master of Science in Criminal Justice degree. - B. All General MSCJ students must complete either a thesis OR a comprehensive examination. - a.
-A thesis, case study, internship, or project paper must be completed and receive a grade of "B" or better. - b.
-If a comprehensive examination is chosen, additional courses will be taken in lieu of CRIM 697 hours to fulfill the required hours for program completion. - C. Completion of all program and university assessments and surveys.
+- A. A minimum of 36 credit hours of graduate course work and satisfactory completion of all core courses is required for graduation with the Master of Science in Criminal Justice degree. - B. The student must maintain a cumulative GPA of 3.00 or be placed on academic probation.
+Failure to meet or exceed this standard of academic progress in the subsequent semester will result in dismissal from the program. - C. MSCJ project must be completed and receive a grade of "B" or better.
+See thesis/project handbook for more details. - a. - D. Completion of all program and university assessments and surveys.